 - A greater percentage of the customers who pull the trigger and do reserve units wind up renting.

-Stop these customers from renting with one of the big guys
+Stop these customers from renting at another facility

 - We send these customers periodic updates reminding and incentivizing them to reserve a unit with you.